The Merry Nibelung

 Allison Hymel as Gretchen

-Evangeline Rich (debut) as Gerta
+Evangeline Rich (denut) as Gerta

 Lyndon McNall as Ruder